hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

 + Implementing a memory cell in a neural network
   + using a circuit to implement an analog memory cell
   + to preserve information for a long time in activities of an RNN (left diagram)
+    + the triangular symbol triggers the connection if the value next to it is 1
     + a linear unit to maintain its state (keep gate & 1.73):
       + a self-link w/ a weight of 1
       + the rest of the system determines the state of that logistic keep gate
       + input $\backsimeq 1 \to$ the information just cycles around $\to$ the value of 1.73 will stay
-      + system would like to get rid of the value: set the keep gate to have value of 0 $\to$ information disappeared
+      + reset value: set keep = 0 $\to$ information disappeared
     + "write" gate activated (write gate & input from rest of RMM):
       + information stored in the cell
       + rest of the system turns on the write gate